Research

 FIRBS machine for vertisols

 A tractor drawn ridge and furrow maker coupled with sowing mechanism for soybean crop for vertisols was developed.
 The system consists of an array of alternating ridges and furrows.
 The ridges are about 20cm high and 75 cm apart.This tractor drawn equipment can form two full and two half ridges on which simultaneously six rows of soybean can be sown.
 For successful use of this equipment deep tillage followed by heavy planking before the onset of monsoon is crucial for the formation of effective ridges.
 Higher frame clearance was provided to avoid clogging of ridgers and frame.The machine is so developed herein sowing is carried after complete formation of raised bed simultaneously.
-In-siturainwater conservation can be carried out either through land configuration or adoption of suitable tillage practices or through mulching.
-To validate the equipment field experiments were conducted during Kharif of 2002 and 2003 on Sarol series(montmorollinitic, iso hyperthermic, typic chromusterts) and compared with commonly followed practice (flat bed).
-The results of the study revealed furrow irrigated raised bed sowing machine forin-situ rainwater management provided an 32% yield advantage over flat bed method and can be recommended for increased soybean productivity.

 Cross mechanism